alephyud/bel/examples.md

 ```

 A couple definitions will give a sense of what programs are like.
-Here's part, which returns a partially applied function:
+Here's `part`, which returns a partially applied function:

 ```lisp
 (def part (f . args)